triforkse/trifork.se/public/handbook.md

 # Trifork Handbook

-You work at Trifork.
-This is your handbook there are many like it but this one is yours.
-The handbook details how we choose run things, how we work together, and which techniques and tools we prefer.
+You work at Trifork and this is your handbook.
+The handbook details how we work together, which processes we have established, and tools we prefer to work with.

-The handbook is a living document and should be updated constantly.
-The world is constantly changing and so should we.
+The handbook is a living document and will be updated often.
+Our business is constantly changing and this document should reflect that.
-But we have to agree on how we do things to ensure we can work effectively and make out customers happy.

 The handbook is Open-Source and hand can be freely distributed to your friends and and our clients, just remember to say where it came from.
-If you think parts of the handbook is outdated please do not hasitate to send us a pull-request on Github.
+If you think parts of the handbook is outdated please do not hesitate to send us a pull-request on GitHub.

 If you are looking for specific technical topics like recommended frameworks in NodeJS or Java, this is not the place for it.
 The handbook is general topics about out way of working with each other and our clients.
 You are welcome to make a dedicated handbook for technical topics.
 Just add them to our github account and link to them in the handbook.